InstaGenome/.github/README.md

   modules.

-The 'pre_process' command automatically configures the number of threads and memory usage based on the number of processors and memory amount of a system.
-You can explicitly override the number of threads by using '--threads' option though.
-You can also control the memory usage of InstaGenome with '--high-memory' or '--low-memory' option.
-The '--high-memory' option forces InstaGenome to use more memory so as to run faster with higher risk of out-of- memory.
-The '--low-memory' option forces InstaGenome to use less memory so as to avoid out-of-memory.
+The 'pre_process' command automatically configures the number of threads and memory usage based on the number of available processors and memory amount of a system.
+The user can explicitly override the number of threads by using '--threads' option and also can control the memory usage with '--high-memory' or '--low-memory' option.
+The '--high-memory' option forces InstaGenome to use more memory so as to run faster with higher risk of out-of-memory, while the '--low-memory' option forces InstaGenome to use less memory so as to avoid out-of-memory.

-The 'pre_process' command accepts BWA options also. 'instagenome --help' and 'instagenome pre_process --help' list available commands and options.
+The 'pre_process' command also accepts existing 'BWA mem' options such as '-Y' or '-K'. 'instagenome --help' and 'instagenome pre_process --help' list available commands and options.

-# Minimum System Requirement
+= Minimum System Requirement

 InstaGenome requires the following linux distributions:
 - Rocky Linux 8.8
 - CentOS 7.9
 - Ubuntu 22.04 LTS Server / Desktop
 - Ubuntu 20.04 LTS Server / Desktop
-  - You have to install the curl package on Ubuntu 20.04 LTS Desktop:
+  - The user should install the curl package on Ubuntu 20.04 LTS Desktop:
     - sudo apt install curl

-Nonetheless, InstaGenome may run on other linux distributions if the following libraries are installed:
+InstaGenome may also run on other linux distributions if the following libraries are installed:
 - libbz2
 - libcurl
 - liblzma
 - libz

-InstaGenome requires the following minimum hardware specifications for a 30x WGS (Whole Genome Sequencing) FASTQ file.
+InstaGenome requires the following minimum hardware specifications to properly process 30x human WGS (Whole Genome Sequencing) FASTQ files.
 - CPU: x86_64 processors
-- Memory: 64 GB
+- RAM: 64 GB
 - Disk: 4 times input FASTQ files' size

-For input FASTQ files deeper than 30x, InstaGenome might need more memory than 64 GB.
-Because InstaGenome leverages the most of system memory to execute faster, it is recommended that you execute only one InstaGenome process in your system.
+For input FASTQ files larger than 30x human WGS data, InstaGenome may need larger memory than 64 GB.
+Because InstaGenome leverages the most of system memory to execute faster, only a single InstaGenome process should be executed at a time.

-You should ensure that there is enough free disk space 4 times the size of input FASTQ files because InstaGenome stores intermediate data into temporary files.
+Please make sure that there is enough free disk space 4 times the size of input FASTQ files because InstaGenome stores intermediate data into temporary files.

-# GATK compatible output
+= GATK compatible output

-InstaGenome can produce the same SAM output, mark-duplicate metrics, and BQSR report files as what the GATK best-practice pipeline produced.
-We tested about 250 FASTQ files and confirmed that the output BAM files of InstaGenome are equivalent to GATK best-practice's files.
-In our test, we referred GATK best-practice GCP (Google Cloud Platform) v3.1.11 and used following software
+By examining >250 human WGS datasets, we confirmed that InstaGenome produces SAM output, mark-duplicate metrics, and BQSR report files identical to those of the GATK best-practice pipeline.
+In our test, we used GATK best-practice GCP (Google Cloud Platform) v3.1.11 and the following software versions:
-versions:
 - GATK 4.3
 - Picard 2.26.10
 - BWA 0.7.15-r1140
 - HTSJDK 3.0.1

-## Detailed GATK steps
+== Detailed GATK steps

-The detailed steps of the GATK pipeline we tested follow:
+Here are the detailed steps of the GATK pipeline we tested:
 - FastqToSam
 - MarkIlluminaAdapters
 - SamToFastq